 - Add the chicken to a medium skillet over medium heat.
 Add the cheeses and still until both cheeses are melted.
 Remove from heat and all the cilantro.

 - Lightly spray the rolled flautas with olive oil and bake for 10 minutes.
-After 10 minutes switch the oven to broil and broil for 1 minute (or less); keep an eye on the flautas to ensure they don’t burn.
+After 10 minutes remove from the oven and carefully flip them over.
+Spray the bottom sides lightly with oil and return to the oven for 5 to 7 minutes or until the flautas are lightly browned.

 - Remove from oven and top with Cilantro Lime Sauce.
 Serve immediately.